Experimental Aircraft Association: History

-The EAA was founded in 1953 by veteran aviator Paul Poberezny along with other aviation enthusiasts.
+The EAA was founded in 1953 by aviator Paul Poberezny along with other aviation enthusiasts.
 The organization began as more or less a flying club.
 Poberezny explains the nature of the organization's name, "Because the planes we flew were modified or built from scratch, they were required to display an EXPERIMENTAL placard where it could be seen on the door or cockpit, so it was quite natural that we call ourselves the "Experimental Aircraft Association".
 The EAA was incorporated in Wisconsin on 22 March 1955.
 Homebuilding is still a large part of EAA, but the organization has grown over the years to include almost every aspect of aviation and aeronautics.

 EAA's first location was in the basement of Poberezny's Hales Corners, Wisconsin home.
 In the early 1960s, the association's first headquarters was built in the Milwaukee suburb of Franklin.
 That was the headquarters for the organization until 1983, when EAA combined its headquarters and fly-in site in Oshkosh, Wisconsin.
 The EAA Aviation Center also includes the EAA Aviation Museum, with more than 200 aircraft, approximately 130 of which are on display at any given time.

 In 1953, the Experimental Aircraft Association released a two-page newsletter named The Experimenter.
 The newsletter was written and published by founding members Paul and Audrey Poberezny along with other volunteers.
 The newsletter transitioned to a magazine format and was renamed Sport Aviation and became a membership benefit.
 The Experimenter name lives on, however, in an online magazine specifically for amateur-built and light plane enthusiasts that debuted in 2012.
 It was folded into the monthly Sport Aviation print magazine in 2015.

 In 2010, the United States' national aeromodeling organization, the Academy of Model Aeronautics, was involved in negotiations with the EAA homebuilt aviation organization, that resulted in a "memorandum of understanding" that is intended to encourage collaboration between the two American-based sport aviation organizations, in developing, in the words of the AMA's then-President Dave Mathewson, "the creation of new concepts that will promote aviation, both full-scale and modeling, as a perfect family recreational and educational activity".
 This link with the AMA has further strengthened in the face of unprecedented FAA concern of aeromodeling as a form of UAS activity they now have a reason to regulate, and are now tasked with regulating - the EAA, in late November 2019, stated that "We see model aviation as an important pathway to manned flight," adding that "Our goal in this risk assessment process is to represent the safety concerns of our members while allowing the highest degree of freedom for legacy model aircraft, which have flown alongside us in the airspace for decades."

 In 2015, the EAA and EAA Young Eagles were inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.